rock-hopper/makeh2kit/README.md

 h2drumkit.desktop
 ===============

-KDE service menu .desktop file to invoke h2drumkit.
+KDE service menu .desktop file to invoke h2drumkit in interactive mode.
 It assumes that h2drumkit is installed in a directory included in the PATH environment variable (e.g. /usr/bin, /usr/local/bin).

 Place the .desktop file in one of the service menu directories, e.g. '/usr/share/services/ServiceMenus'.